Initial treatment of limited stage (I/II) follicular lymphoma

 - James P Wilmot Cancer Center, University of Rochester

-Follicular lymphoma (FL, previously called follicle center lymphoma) is the second most common type of non-Hodgkin lymphoma (NHL).
-It is the most common of the indolent NHLs defined as those lymphomas in which survival of the untreated patient is measured in years.
+Follicular lymphoma (FL) is the second most common type of non-Hodgkin lymphoma (NHL).
+It is the most common of the clinically indolent NHLs defined as those lymphomas in which survival of the untreated patient is measured in years.
 (See "Classification of the hematopoietic neoplasms".)

 - Luminari S, Biasoli I, Arcaini L, et al. The use of FDG-PET in the initial staging of 142 patients with follicular lymphoma: a retrospective study from the FOLL05 randomized trial of the Fondazione Italiana Linfomi.
 Ann Oncol 2013; 24:2108.